 \subsection{Symplectic-tropical curves}

-The central ingredient in Theorem \ref{thm:ExistenceTropicalSymplectic} and in our argument in Subsection \ref{ssec:proofmain} is the notion of a {\it symplectic tropical curve} in an almost-toric diagram, which we abbreviate {\it STC}.
+The central ingredient in Theorem \ref{thm:ExistenceTropicalSymplectic} and in our argument in Subsection \ref{ssec:proofmain} is the notion of a {\it symplectic-tropical curve} in an almost toric diagram, which we abbreviate {\it STC}.
 This is the content of the following definition.

 Let $P_X \subset \R^2$ be an ATBD representing an ATF $\pi: X \lr B$ of a symplectic 4-manifold $X$.
 Let $\Gamma$ be an oriented graph, with edges decorated by primitive $\Z^2$ vectors and a multiplicity in $\Z_{> 0}$.
 Given an oriented edge $\gamma$ from a vertex $b$ to a vertex $c$, $b$ is said to be negative and $c$ positive, with respect to $\gamma$.